stellfoundry/gx-ai/docs/Linear.rst

 Diagnostics
 ===========

-The ``[Diagnostics]`` block controls the diagnostic quantities that are computed and written to the NetCDF output file.
+The ``[Diagnostics]`` group controls the diagnostic quantities that are computed and written to the NetCDF output file.

 .. code-block:: toml